MatthewDuddington/octet/octet/README.md

   same time within function scope.

-- Shaders don't appear to allow all C++ code to run inside them in the same way as conventional .h files (Declaration order matters more so.
-Also it cannot read class member variables outside the scope of the shader structure - hence some of the reason for the multi-step declaration and setting of uniforms).
+- Shaders don't appear to allow all C++ code to run inside them in the same way as conventional .h files.
+  Declaration order matters.
+It cannot read class member variables outside the scope of the shader structure - hence some of the reason for the multi-step declaration and setting of uniforms.
+Some standard functions don't seem to be compatible.
+Cannot use 'f' to define floats unless using later version.
   An invalid result creates a white square only.

 - Resources (such as textures and sounds) must be loaded to the resource